bjornbytes/lovr.org/docs/Libraries.md

 ===

 Libraries are external packages that you can import and use in your projects.
 Some libraries extend the capabilities of LÖVR and others just make it easier to get stuff done.
-Simple libraries are distributed as a single Lua file.
+Libraries are usually distributed as a single Lua file.
 You can copy the Lua file into your project and `require` it to use the library: